 - Android Wear 1.3

 It's important to note that there are separate version numbers for the smartwatch firmware and the companion app.
 Although they frequently rest on the same version number, the companion app is usually updated first.
-Android wear is built on top of the Android OS, so beneath the version number you will find either Lollipop or Marshmallow.
+Android Wear is built on top of the Android OS, so beneath the version number you will find either Lollipop, Marshmallow and with the new Android 2.0 update, Android 7.0 Nougat.
 Currently, version 1.4 of Android Wear is built over Android 6.0 Marshmallow.

-The biggest release for Android Wear yet, version 2.0 brings a more refined approach from Google, narrowing down its aspirations for the technology.
-While the update won't be available until the fall, we got an in-depth look at what's to come during Google I/O, the company's annual developers' conference.
+The biggest release for Android Wear yet, version 2.0, brings a more refined approach from Google, narrowing down its aspirations for the technology.
+We got an in-depth look at what's to come during Google I/O, the company's annual developers' conference.
+The update to Android Wear 2.0 will start rolling out in 2017, coinciding with the latest news that Google will be releasing their first smartwatches from unnamed manufacturers in early 2017.

 Most notably, Android Wear 2.0 will be able to run standalone apps, meaning the watch doesn't need to be in range of a smartphone for an app to work.
 This makes Android Wear more independent, striking out from the impression people have of smartwatches being expensive and unnecessary smartphone accessories.